 Unless a BPA forecast under section 17.6.3 below is applied, if «Customer Name» submits an updated Total Retail Load forecast as provided above, then by March 31 following «Customer Name»’s submittal BPA shall fill in the table in section 1.1 of Exhibit A with «Customer Name»’s Total Retail Load forecast for the remaining Fiscal Year(s) of the Rate Period.

 17.6.3 For any Total Retail Load forecast «Customer Name» submits pursuant to sections 17.6.1 and 17.6.2 above, BPA may notify «Customer Name» no later than one calendar month after such submittal if BPA determines «Customer Name»’s submitted forecast is not reasonable.
 If BPA determines «Customer Name»’s submitted forecast is not reasonable, then BPA shall fill in the table in section 1.1 of Exhibit A with a forecast BPA determines to be reasonable by March 31 immediately preceding the start of the Fiscal Year.

+17.6.4 In the Above-CHWM Load Process BPA will make available «Customer Name»’s updated Total Retail Load forecast and any changes to «Customer Name»’s Dedicated Resources and Consumer-Owned Resources that would change «Customer Name»’s Net Requirement as determined pursuant to sections 17.6.2 and 17.6.3 above.

 17.7 Transparency of Net Requirements Process